svannoy/lsr-package/readme.md

 ## Version

 The current version on CRAN is 0.3.2.
-The repository files represent the current state of 0.3.3.
+The repository files represent the current state of 0.5, to correspond with version 0.5 of the book

 ## Installation